 I would argue there are two possible approaches to the practice of medicine and that the second of the two is better.
 The first involves diligently providing appropriate advice about smoking cessation, abstention from alcohol for those who abuse it, or pharmacological management of depression and anxiety (to name only a few of the common ailments that affect my patient population).

 The second approach, though, involves becoming interested in the beliefs patients hold that keep them trapped in harmful behavior patterns.
 It involves embracing a view of the human mind that recognizes all behavior is reinforced by belief and that if we could only help patients find their way to wisdom, their lives might then become governed by actions that lead to happiness and joy rather than pain and suffering.
 This is how I view the proper role of a physician: not just as an advocate for patients’ health but for their happiness as well.
 While I certainly don’t believe I have all the wisdom my patients would ever need to solve every problem they face, I am equally certain they do themselves.

 My ultimate aim and, it turns out, the most enjoyable part of my day, involves encouraging patients to challenge their deeply held beliefs that, in my view, obstruct their ability to change maladaptive behaviors.
 Though I often fail, I am never able to predict with whom I will succeed, so I approach every patient as a mystery to be solved, always full of hope.
-And as he left my office that morning no more determined to become a non-smoker than when he’d first entered, I wondered: what do you need to hear, Mr. Rodriguez?
+And as my patient left my office that morning no more determined to become a non-smoker than when he’d first entered, I wondered: what do you need to hear?
 What experience will cause some critical piece of wisdom to penetrate into your heart and somehow motivate you to save your own life?